KMMythriGowda/Student-performance-analysis-using-Python-Pandas-and-Seaborn/README.md

 This dataset is widely used for understanding how demographic and socio-economic factors influence academic performance.

 ---
+## ▶️ How to Run

+### Option 1: Run on Google Colab
+1. Click the "Open in Colab" button above
+2. Run all cells

+### Option 2: Run Locally
+1. Download the repository
+2. Install dependencies:
+   pip install pandas numpy matplotlib seaborn
+3. Open the notebook file

 ## 🛠️ Technology Stack
 - **Programming Language:** Python